 We are pleased to attach our audit results report for the forthcoming meeting of the Audit and Standards Committee.
-This report summarises our preliminary audit conclusion in relation to the audit of Staffordshire County Council for 2018/19.
-We will issue our final report at the Audit and Standards Committee meeting scheduled for 30 July 2019.
+This report updates our report dated 19 July 2019 and summarises our preliminary audit conclusion in relation to the audit of Staffordshire County Council for 2018/19.

 We have substantially completed our audit at Staffordshire County Council for the year ended 31st March 2019.
-Subject to concluding the outstanding matters listed in our report, we confirm that we expect to issue an unqualified audit opinion on the financial statements in the form at section 3 by the accounts publication date of 31 July 2019.
+Subject to concluding the outstanding matters listed in our report, we confirm that we expect to issue an unqualified audit opinion on the financial statements in the form at section 3.
 We are reporting by exception about your arrangements to secure economy, efficiency and effectiveness in your use of resources.